 >> ex_potential_flow1 Func-count x f(x) Procedure 1 -2.36068 23.541 initial 2 2.36068 27.3679 golden 3 -5.27864 54.9821 golden 4 -0.267231 1.24343 parabolic 5 -0.0929204 1.20285 parabolic 6 -0.154739 0.821156 parabolic 7 -0.178032 0.783252 parabolic 8 -0.181615 0.78442 parabolic 9 -0.177581 0.78324 parabolic 10 -0.177624 0.78324 parabolic 11 -0.177658 0.78324 parabolic Optimization terminated: the current x satisfies the termination criteria using OPTIONS.TolX of 1.000000e-04

 As shown in the figure below, the solution and resulting pressure coefficient cp is in well agreement with computations using XFoil and panel methods.
-(In order to increase the accuracy in the boundary region the computational grid also uses the boundary layer feature introduced with gridgen2d in FEATool 1.9).
+(In order to increase the accuracy in the boundary region the computational grid also uses the boundary layer available with the gridgen mesh generator).

 The entire MATLAB m-script model file can be downloaded from the link below